Readless

 FeedMeBackend flexibility and podcastsFree with in-app purchasesWorks with many RSS backends and supports TTS and offline reading

+This page is not a broad roundup of every RSS reader on desktop, iPhone, and the web.
+It stays tightly focused on Android-specific picks with clear tradeoffs around offline reading, privacy, sync, and widgets or notifications.
 If you want the broader market-wide comparison, use the main Best RSS Readers in 2026 guide first.
-This page is the narrower support post for Android buyers who care more about local reading ergonomics, backend compatibility, and offline use than broad web or iOS coverage.
+This page is for Android buyers who care more about local reading ergonomics, backend compatibility, and offline use than broad web or iOS coverage.

 Key Takeaways